-Wendy attended Brandeis University, but fled in a clinical depression when she realized she wasn’t going to be able to get into an Ivy League law school.
-She completed her B.A. at Adelphi University, in Garden City, N.Y., majoring in political science (for reasons that escape her now).
-She also spent some time floating around the screenwriting program at the UCLA Graduate School of Motion Pictures/TV, but sadly departed before they could manufacture another M.F.A. forced to teach.
-Wendy now lives on Long Island, New York, with her husband and their three disdainful cats.
+Wendy attended Brandeis University but fled in a clinical depression when she realized she wasn’t going to be able to get into an Ivy League law school.
+She completed her BA at Adelphi University, in Garden City, New York, majoring in political science, with a minor in doomed idealism.
+She also spent some time floating around the screenwriting program at the UCLA Graduate School of Motion Pictures/TV but fortunately escaped before they could manufacture another MFA forced to teach those primarily motivated to write for reasons other than the sheer joy of it (a.k.a.
+Oscars and Emmys).